EASA network funding

 - The Executive Committee will evaluate the projects and decide which will be funded, and its decision will be final.

-- The funding must be spent by end of 2017;
+- The funding must be spent by the end of 2023;

 After the activity

-- A report of the final activity should be sent to the Newtorks Liaison Officer within one month of the completion of the activity.
-It will be evaluated by the Executive Committee, and published in the Association’s newsletter.
+- A report of the final activity should be sent to EASA membership admin: membership(at)easaonline.org within one month of the completion of the activity.
+These reports will be evaluated by the Networks Liaison Officers and potentially published in the EASA newsletter.